Jogrol/budget-travel-app/README.md

 - Material UI

 # Features built so far (overview incl pull requests)
+- Add expense to the overview
-- Simple form to add an expense to the prisma db.
+- Delete expense to the overview

 # Workflow
 ## My agile workflow and Trello board